 We did a few lovely hikes in the forests and along the coasts of New Caledonia.
 But they cannot compete with the diversity of landscapes we saw in Vanuatu.

 Tanna Volcano was one of the best places I explored in my life.
 You don’t often get the chance to stand in an ash plain next to an active volcano.
-Millenium Cave hike on Santo was also amazing in a completely different way.
+Millennium Cave hike on Santo was also amazing in a completely different way.
 We did a lot in just a few hours with a mix of jungle trekking, caving, canyoning and swimming.

 Culture